Star Awards 2014: Winners and nominees

-Show 1 (颁奖典礼第一场)
+Show 1

-The first show was broadcast live on 20 April 2014 at the MediaCorp TV Theatre in Caldecott Hill.
+The first show was broadcast live on 20 April 2014 at the Mediacorp TV Theatre in Caldecott Hill.
 The show opened at 7.00pm with a three-minute-long parody skit of The Dream Makers before snippets of the host introductions were played followed by Chen Shucheng declaring the start of the award ceremony.

-Awards Eligible for Voting
+Popularity awards

 Most Popular Regional Artiste Award

 The Most Popular Regional Artiste Award was newly introduced this year, where regional fans voted as part of its glitz and glamour by casting their votes online.
 Up to four awards are up for grabs, based on the four territories, namely China, Malaysia, Indonesia and Cambodia.

-Colour key

-Special Awards
+Special awards

 The results for Social Media Award are based on the calculations from three international social media analysis systems, which measures the social media engagement of qualifying nominees.
 They must be active on at least one of the following platforms in order to qualify for the award: Facebook, Twitter and Instagram.

 The Rocket award, first introduced in 2010, was featured to the artiste with the most improvement in the performance of his/her respective field of profession for the past year.